 Warm Toasted Marshmallow S'more Bars lemon blueberry scones It is time, once again, for me to give in to my cravings… I’ve been craving something cakey, something flakey, something sweet but not too sweet… I’ve been craving a scone!
 After doing my recipe research, I decided to use the basic bones of this recipe but I changed it to be lemon blueberry flavor and to have icing on top instead of sprinkled sugar (I like sprinkled sugar on scones a lot but I had a whole lemon full of juice that couldn’t be wasted).
 Scones are great because they are super easy (pretty much like the basic biscuits) and they can be made into just about any flavor that you’d like.
 Add dried fruit and nuts, fresh fruit, spices, WHATEVER!
-Plus, they’re made of pantry staples which means you probably have all of the ingredients on hand to make them RIGHT NOW!
 Lemon Blueberry Scones lemon blueberry scones Total Cost: $2.16 Cost Per Serving: $0.27 Serves: 8 Ingredients 2 cups all-purpose flour $0.172 Tbsp granulated sugar $0.022 tsp baking powder $0.04½ tsp salt $0.055 Tbsp butter $0.443 Tbsp milk $0.082 lg eggs $0.241 med lemon $0.501 cup powdered sugar $0.18½ cup blueberries (frozen or fresh) $0.44

 Princess cake demystified (prinsesstårta) On my first trip to Sweden in 1998 I fell in love with prinsesstårta (PRIN-sess-TOHR-tuh).
 The spongy layers of cake alternating with jam, vanilla custard and whipped cream topped with a thin layer of bright green marzipan had me hooked from the first bite.
 But it wasn’t until recently that I really started to wonder about this cake and it’s origins.
+Is it Swedish?
+Why is it called princess cake?
 So the search began for more information on prinsesstårta.
 I wasn’t able to find any definitive information about why the books were called the princess cookbooks or why the princesses agreed to have their images on the cover other than the fact that Jenny Åkerström was their teacher and the princesses were seen as role models.
 Being a preservation gal at heart, I couldn’t resist going online and finding a first edition of the Prinsessornas Kokbok.
 As far as the name of prinsesstårta, it’s certainly more appealing than “green cake.”
-Aside from all of the historical background, I was curious how prinsesstårta is made.
+The cake is built up out of several layers.
 Make the cake 1.
-2. 3.

 Vanilla Heat Beignets Today I am sharing with you a recipe I made as part of the Secret Recipe Club - and I'm also going to be sharing a piece of my heart with all of you, all of my blogging friends, some I have known since the beginning of my (and your) blogging days, and you, my readers.
 My match today is someone I have known from the beginning of our blogging days.
 She may not realize what she means to me.
+But today, she will know.
 Today, I want everyone to know that our blog friends, our internet friends, those people we never may meet but get to know so personally from our blogs really do mean something to me.
 I became very emotional when I had to go back to Holly's blog to decide what recipe of hers I was going to make for SRC.
 I really love these Beignets I made from her blog.
 One more thing before you get to the recipe and the links to other SRC posts for this week.
-Vanilla Heat Beignets recipe slightly adapted from Phemomenon Add flour, 1 cup at a time and mix on low until all 3 cups have been incorporated.
+Vanilla Heat Beignets recipe slightly adapted from Phemomenon Remove dough from bowl and place on lightly floured board.